-SecureCRT for Linux 7.1.1
+SecureCRT for Linux 7.2.0

 SecureCRT's forté is session management: name your sessions, save and recall session settings, configure custom keyboard, display, connection and other settings for each session.
-You can also organize your sessions in folders, copy a session to define a new connection, quickly create desktop shortcuts, and use “Find” to search for sessions by hostname or other criteria.

 SecureCRT 7.1 brings tiled sessions to Mac and Linux versions, adds an option to set up dependent sessions for connecting with jump hosts, and extends file transfer options with Kermit support.
 Productivity improvements include the ability to send a button bar command to all sessions and to optimize data transfer speed with a new send delay option.